-5. Unbeknownst to investors, however, Precigen was not utilizing natural gas as the"feedstock" for its MBP - but was instead using pure methane.
+- 5. Unbeknownst to investors, however, Precigen had not utilized natural gas as the "feedstock" for its MBP in connection with the highly positive results it reported but was instead reporting results based on the use of pure methane as the feedstock.
 And this was plainly a highly material distinction, as there is an enormous cost difference between the two.
-Indeed, as the SEC later stated in its September 2020 cease-and-desist order (the "SEC Order") entered against Precigen:
+Indeed, as the SEC later stated in its September 2020 cease-and-desist order (the "SEC Order") entered against Precigen: - ¶6.

-¶6.
 Pure methane was purchased [by the Company] in canisters at a cost of approximately \$650 per one million British Thermal Units (MMBtu).
 At those prices, pure methane was not a commercially viable feedstock.
 Pure methane differs from natural gas in that it contains no ethane, which was inhibitory to the fermentation process.
 Natural gas could be purchased from the local utility company at a cost of approximately \$3 per MMBtu.
 At those prices, natural gas could provide a commercially viable feedstock.
 The problem with natural gas is that it is a composite chemical that contains small percentages of ethane, which again was inhibitory to the fermentation process.
-At the time of the laboratory experiments with pure methane as a feedstock, [the Company's] scientists were working on methods to achieve similar yields ... with natural gas and, while they were optimistic, they had not done so at the time [the Company] made the relevant disclosures.

-¶7.
-Yields . . . reported internally from laboratory experiments using natural gas as a feedstock were substantially lower than those disclosed publicly by [the Company] using pure methane during the relevant period.
+At the time of the laboratory experiments with pure methane as a feedstock, [the Company's] scientists were working on methods to achieve similar yields . . . with natural gas and, while they were optimistic, they had not done so at the time [the Company] made the relevant disclosures. - ¶7.
+Yields... reported internally from laboratory experiments using natural gas as a feedstock were substantially lower than those disclosed publicly by [the Company] using pure methane during the relevant period.

-Accordingly, Precigen's reported "yields" for converting "natural gas" into various end-products were patently false and misleading, as were the Company's Class Period statements regarding the purported readiness of its MBP program for "site selection" and commercial development at "in the money" yield levels.
+Accordingly, Precigen's reported "yields" for converting "natural gas" into various end-products were materially and patently false and misleading, as were the Company's Class Period statements regarding the purported readiness of its MBP program for "site selection" and commercial development at "in the money" yield levels.